dromotherm/blog/_plugins/README.md

 ## ignored files

-Please note that the .gitignore file is like that :
+Please note that the [.gitignore](.gitignore) file looks like that :
 ```
 _site
 .sass-cache